 European Health Insurance Card (EHIC) / Global Health Insurance Card (GHIC)

 The EHIC allows you to access state provided healthcare in all European Economic Area (EEA) countries and Switzerland.
 Your

 EHIC will be accepted for the remainder of its validity.

 From 4th January 2021, if you do not have a valid EHIC you will need to apply for a GHIC but please be aware that the GHIC does not cover Switzerland, Iceland, Liechtenstein or Norway.

 For more information or to apply for your GHIC: online at www.dh.gov.uk/travellers or by telephoning 0845 606 2030.

 Presenting your EHIC/GHIC at a public medical facility will allow you to obtain treatment at a reduced cost and in many cases free of charge, provided you are a UK or BFPO resident (please note if you reside in the Isle of Man or the Channel Islands you are not eligible for an EHIC/GHIC).

 You must carry it with you when travelling abroad.
 Remember to check your EHIC/GHIC is still valid before you travel.

 Passports and Entry Requirements

-You can find information on passport validity, visa information and entry requirements online at the FCO travel advice country page.
+You can find information on passport validity, visa information, and entry requirements online at the FCDO travel advice country page.